MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/migrate-identity-providers.md

 > [!IMPORTANT]
 > - We recommend that you use this path to migrate from [local authentication](set-authentication-identity.md).
-> - Configuring local authentication requires that you use the [Portal Management app](../../configure/portal-management-app.md)to configure the required site settings manually.
+> - Configuring local authentication requires that you use the [Portal Management app](../../configure/portal-management-app.md) to configure the required site settings manually.

 ## Marking an identity provider as deprecated